 Dr. Wiznia is the co-director of Yale’s masters program in Personalized Medicine & Applied Engineering.
 This educational partnership between the School of Medicine and School of Engineering aims to prepare engineers and medical students with the tools to develop innovative 3D solutions for personalized medicine.

 For complex cases, Dr. Wiznia performs robotic and computer-navigated total joint replacement surgery, emphasizing minimally invasive and tissue-preserving procedures.
 When indicated, he utilizes patient-specific instruments and custom implants.
-As a resident at Yale, Dr. Wiznia was mentored by Kristaps Keggi, MD, who is considered a pioneer in the anterior approach for total hip replacements.
 Utilizing 3D technology, Dr. Wiznia is currently developing several custom personalized surgical techniques.
 These include patient specific total knee replacement, robotic hip and knee replacement, and 3D printing of custom surgical guides and instruments.
 Dr. Wiznia was the first surgeon at Yale New Haven Hospital to conduct robotic total knee replacement and robotic total hip replacement, and serves as YNHH’s robotics surgeon lead and proctor.

-In addition to his clinical work, Dr. Wiznia has developed research programs in total joint replacementmusculoskeletal healthcare disparities, and injury prevention.
-His findings have been reported in many professional peer reviewed publications, and his research has been presented at regional and national meetings.
+In addition to his clinical work, Dr. Wiznia has developed research programs in avascular necrosistotal joint replacementmusculoskeletal healthcare disparities, and injury prevention.
+His findings have been reported in many professional peer-reviewed publications, and his research has been presented at regional and national meetings.
 He is a fellow of the American Academy of Orthopaedic Surgeons, a fellow of the American Association of Hip and Knee Surgeons, a member of the American Orthopaedic Association and the American Society of Mechanical Engineers.
 Dr. Wiznia is board certified by the American Board of Orthopaedic Surgeons.

 Dr. Wiznia is from Connecticut, and he graduated from Amity High School in Woodbridge.
 He completed his bachelor’s degree in mechanical engineering at Yale University while working with several medical device startup companies.
 After graduation, he worked as a health care consultant for McKinsey & Company.